nextcloud/documentation/admin_manual/installation/source_installation.rst

 One of the easiest ways of installing is to use the Nextcloud VM or NextcloudPI scripts.
 It's basically just two steps:

-1. Download the latest `installation script <https://github.com/nextcloud/vm/blob/master/nextcloud_install_production.sh/>`_.
+1. Download the latest `VM installation script <https://github.com/nextcloud/vm/blob/master/nextcloud_install_production.sh/>`_.
 2. Run the script with::

     sudo bash nextcloud_install_production.sh

 or

-1. Download the latest `installation script <https://raw.githubusercontent.com/nextcloud/nextcloudpi/master/install.sh/>`_.
+1. Download the latest `PI installation script <https://raw.githubusercontent.com/nextcloud/nextcloudpi/master/install.sh/>`_.
 2. Run the script with::

     sudo bash install.sh